dobrakmato/messenger-stats/README.md

 Run `pip3 install -r requirements.txt`

 ## Usage
-Download archive of all you data from Facebook using the [export tool](https://www.facebook.com/help/302796099745838).
+Download archive of all you data from Facebook using their awesome [export tool](https://www.facebook.com/help/302796099745838).

-Unzip the archive to folder of your choice.
+Unzip contents of the archive to folder of your choice.

 ### Run interactively
 Run script interactively and paste path to console when asked for it: